![]() |

 Frequently Asked Questions about this course

 You should have completed a junior high school level course in life science that covers the description of a cell and its method of reproduction, concepts of classification of organisms, some evolution theory, and some human anatomy and physiology (i.e., human organ systems and their functions).
 We cover all of these topics in detail, and students have an easier time if they have been exposed to the basic concepts before starting my course.
+If you have taken the Scholars Online Natural Science course, the summer Biology Lite course, or a full year Life Science component of the standard junior high school science curriculum, you should be prepared to handle these biology concepts.

 It is also useful to have some physical science experience, especially with the concepts of atoms, molecules, chemical reactions, and thermodynamics or heat energy.
 We do a very quick review of these in early part of the course, then depend heavily on the concepts when we discuss cell structure and functions.

 This is hard to answer without knowing how fast you read.
-For each chat discussion meeting, you will need to prepare
+For each chat discussion meeting, you will need to

 Please see my evolution page where this question is answered in detail.

-In order to meet the requirements for Advanced Placement consideration and provide an adequate preparation for standarized tests in biology, we use a secular college level text which discusses, among other things, genetic engineering and human reproduction.
+In order to meet the requirements for Advanced Placement consideration and provide an adequate preparation for standardized tests in biology, we use a secular college level text which discusses, among other things, genetic engineering and human reproduction.
 As with any secular text, ours sometimes presents material in a morally ambiguous manner.

 While this is not a course in ethics, when students raise questions and objections to the text materials, I may briefly try to clarify the material in a way consistent with my understanding of Biblical teaching.
 I believe and teach that human life begins at conception, and that the zygote is fully human; that all human life is precious to God, and that we must respect the dignity of all human beings when considering the possible applications of medical technology.
 I am not a theologian, however, so for any more thorough discussion of the ethical issues involved, I refer students back to their parents, and encourage our Catholic students to read the Catechism of the Catholic Church, Part III, Section II, on the Sixth Commandment.
 If there is enough interest, we will try to make arrangements for a session where Father Jim can answer questions as well.